HOSTING AN ITINERANT ARTIST:

 |

-The photo is blurry because I was rushing - we thought a tornado was coming.
-The two girls, who spent most of their waking hours making art while I was there, did not seem too impressed by my efforts.
+One of the host families from my first tour, the Greenlers, of Stoughton, WI.
+The photo is blurry because I was rushing - a tornado siren had just gone off.
+The two girls, who spent most of their waking hours making art while I was there, did not seem impressed by my efforts.
 But the parents liked what I did and received the painting below, Oak Tree, for hosting.

 Oak Tree, approx. 6" x 9".
 See note above. |